 Pros and Cons of Being a Landlord

 Being a landlord does have its perks, but sometimes it’s not all it is cracked up to be.
 Before becoming a landlord, you should check out a pros and cons list before taking the leap and buying rental property so you can determine if real estate is the right path for you.
+These lists are always a great way to help landlords save money on their properties.

 - Extra Income